I've been creating and teaching art for several years and love helping new artists grow and find their own voice.

-ACEO Lilacs was a twenty hour production, not counting the time it took to take the photo reference and wait till the lilac bush in our back yard bloomed in 2007 to get it.
-I did this from one of my own flower macro photographs although I cropped it to balance the painting in a better composition than the photo.
+ACEO Lilacs was a twenty-hour production, not counting the time it took to take the photo reference and wait till the lilac bush in our back yard bloomed in 2007 to get it.
+I did this from one of my own flower macro photographs, although I cropped it to balance the painting in a better composition than the photo.

 Once I had finished My Marbles, which is permanently in my collection and took much more than 20 hours to finish, I tried the same technique with a smaller project.
 The one with the marbles is 5" x 7" and took me a couple of months to finish that carefully.
-This one I chose all the colors, used my own photo reference and set out to do one at a manageable size -- ACEO, the size of a trading card.
+This one, I chose all the colors, used my own photo reference, and set out to do one at a manageable size—ACEO, the size of a trading card.

-Start small and once you're used to working over something that slow and careful, gradually move up in size to reach your comfort zone for projects that take forever but come out spectacular when you do them right.
-Colored pencils realism in Ms. Steinberg's dry on dry style is a very slow painstaking meticulous process.
+Start small, and once you're used to working over something that slow and careful, gradually move up in size to reach your comfort zone for projects that take forever but come out spectacular when you do them right.
+Colored pencils realism in Ms. Steinberg's dry-on-dry style is a very slow, painstaking, meticulous process.

-No shortcuts, no underpainting, no thinners, no tricks like I found in Alyona Nickelsen's Colored Pencil Painting Bible.
+There are no shortcuts, no underpainting, no thinners, no tricks like I found in Alyona Nickelsen's Colored Pencil Painting Bible.

-Steinberg's method demands extra layers because you start out by using the right values and the complements -- complete opposites -- of the colors you want in the finish.
+Steinberg's method demands extra layers because you start out by using the right values and the complements—complete opposites—of the colors you want in the finish.

-Try it on something very small if you don't believe me -- the effect is uncanny.
+Try it on something very small if you don't believe me—the effect is uncanny.

 Black Grape might have been a bit reddish but would be a good choice for the very deepest darks that I did in Black on the Onion demo.
-Blue-Violet would be closest to the golden ochre sort of browns and I'd shift toward blue and blue-green as I worked over to where the reds go on the next layer -- but not put those layers over each other.
+Blue-Violet would be closest to the golden ochre sort of browns, and I'd shift toward blue and blue-green as I worked over to where the reds go on the next layer—but not put those layers over each other.

 The complements layer is only one layer to establish where lights and darks are.
-Stonehenge is the very best paper for it because if you go lightly you can do twenty or thirty layers before getting to the point you can't add any more and ought to be burnishing to kill the last little white specks.
+Stonehenge is the very best paper for it because if you go lightly, you can do twenty or thirty layers before getting to the point you can't add any more and ought to be burnishing to kill the last little white specks.